travis-ci/docs-travis-ci-com/user/languages/dart.md

 - test: --platform chrome
 ```

-Each task creates a separate Travis build.
+Each task creates a separate Travis job.
 It can be used in conjunction with
 `env`, `dart`, or similar fields to create a [build matrix][].

 ### Available Browsers